 Mirage vs Wigo: Battle of the mini hatchbacks

 As a rule, the buying decision becomes painful when the two vehicles you’re wondering have the same price bracket.
 For those who are into hatchbacks, without doubt, the Toyota Wigo and Mitsubishi Mirage are two options that come up in your mind before all else.

 To help your job less challenging, today Philkotse.com wants to give you a fair comparison of Wigo vs Mirage based on the detailed specs sheet.
 So, which should you buy?
 Here you will find the answer.
 As far as build quality and durability are concerned, the two representatives from two well-known Japanese carmakers will never let you down no matter what you opt for.

 Toyota Wigo vs Mitsubishi Mirage

-Before getting started, please note that full-scale reviews of each model can be found at:
+Before getting started, please note that in-depth reviews of each model can be found at:

 Concerning exterior features, two hatchbacks are on equal terms with each other.

 3-Spoke Urethane with Silver Accent

 3-Spoke Leather-wrapped with Chrome & Gloss Black Accent